Ramzi-dev611/unreal-math-operator/backend/README.md

 ## Test

-Three types of testing where implemented in this repository:
+Two types of testing where implemented in this repository:
 * **unit Test**: this concernes the service of the major functionality mentionned earlier
-* **Integration Test**: for the login functionality
+* **Integration Test / e2e test**: for the endpoints login, fibonacci and secondDegreeResolver
-* **e2e test**: testing the full process of the endpoint "/calculator/fibonacci"

 > Keep in mind that the tests suits are located next to the component ofr the feature being tested